 - Issue a recall date within 13 weeks.

 - Provide you with a Record Of Employment (ROE) that allows you to apply for income replacement from government programs.

 No Recall Date

 Your ROE may have indicated a recall date as “unknown“.
 Your employer had several weeks to get the business in order for reopening.
 Consequently, your employment status should be clear.
 If your employer has continued to evade this issue, contact us for an assessment.
 You may require legal intervention.
 We normally interpret ambiguous recall dates as constructive dismissals.

 Extended Layoffs & ESA Amendments

 In 2001, the case Elsegood v.
 Cambridge Spring Services cleared the way for employees to actively engage in discussions about the extended layoff.
 And this decision was supported in 2016 in the case, Bevilacqua v.
 Gracious Living Corporation, where the court affirmed that a unilateral layoff, without employee agreement, constitutes a substantial change in one’s employment and can be interpreted as constructive dismissal.

 Many of these provisions for extended layoffs were kneecapped temporarily by the IDEL provisions.
-And now, those temporary amendments have ended.
-If your employer has not commenced negotiations with you about the terms of an extended layoff, then you may consider yourself terminated.
+If your employer does not commence negotiations with you about the terms of an extended layoff when the temporary amendments end, then you may consider yourself terminated.
 And in this case, they must follow ESA rules for notice and severance.

 During terminations, the law requires your employer to compensate you commensurate with your circumstances.
 Many employers offer their departing employees the ESA minimum, as required by law.
 And they count on employees not knowing any better.
 However, our precedent-based legal system offers a second layer of protection via common laws to some employees to ensure you remain adequately compensated until you find another job.

 This is why you must exercise your right to seek legal advice.
 Do not let unreasonable deadlines, which are sometimes not enforceable, drive you into making hasty decisions.
 Never sign a severance package release until a lawyer has vetted your documents.